-Transactions involving assets in these sectors must be reported to the Office of the Prime Minister for prior authorization, after which the Prime Minister has 15 working days to veto the transaction or impose conditions on the transaction so as to mitigate associated risks.
-This deadline can be extended once if additional information is required.
-At the expiry of the term, the transaction at stake is deemed approved.
+Transactions involving assets in these sectors must be reported to the Office of the Prime Minister for prior authorization.
+Once notified, the Government has 45 days to clear, veto or impose undertakings on the transaction.
+The above term is reduced to 30 days in the case of notifications concerning 5G ECNS.